DevelopmentCats/Jackbox-Utility-Kasm/README.md

 ## Releases

-Images are automatically built and published to GHCR on:
+Images are automatically built and published to GHCR:
-- Every push to the main branch (tagged as `latest`)
-- Every tag push (tagged as version number)
+- Every night at 3 AM CST - checks for new stable JackboxUtility releases
+- On new JackboxUtility stable releases - automatically creates matching image versions
+- Manual builds via GitHub Actions

 You can find all available versions on our [GitHub Container Registry](https://github.com/DevelopmentCats/Jackbox-Utility-Kasm/pkgs/container/jackbox-utility-kasm).

+## Credits

+- **JackboxUtility Application:** [JackboxUtility](https://github.com/JackboxUtility/JackboxUtility) by [Alexis](https://github.com/AlexisL61) and contributors
+- **Kasm Workspaces:** Base container technology by [Kasm Technologies](https://kasmweb.com/)

 ## License

-This project is licensed under the same terms as Jackbox Utility (GPL-3.0).
+This project is licensed under the same terms as JackboxUtility (GPL-3.0).
+See the [original project](https://github.com/JackboxUtility/JackboxUtility) for details.